-Gordon Ramsay may be one of the food industry's toughest chefs, but that doesn't mean he isn't partial to sumccumbing to the temptations of food himself.
+Gordon Ramsay may be one of the food industry's toughest chefs, but that doesn't mean he isn't partial to succumbing to the temptations of food himself.

 The 51-year-old TV cook recently revealed that over the years, he'd packed on the pounds - eventually weighing a huge 270 pounds (19.2 stone).

-Gordon however has said he was keen to take control of his weight again, and has now shed over 50lb by using one simple trick.
+Gordon however has said he was keen to take control of his weight again, and has managed to shed over 50lb.

 The star and his wife, Tana Ramsay, recently appeared on American talk show the Today show, where Gordon revealed that his health and weight is a sensitive subject, given his father's early death.

 He confessed, "My father passed of a heart attack at 53.
 That's three years away from where I am now.
 I never got to enjoy that quality time with him.
 That man never ever ate in my restaurant, and it pains me today to think that."